jython/devguide/help.rst

 but don’t yet feel entirely comfortable with the public channels mentioned above, `Python Mentors`_ are here to help you.
-The Python Mentors list was originally created to help with CPython development, but since Jython shares most of the same infrastructure (Jython is hosted on python.org a Mercurial repository and a Roundup issue tracker) it is a good place to find help for Jython as well.
+The Python Mentors list was originally created to help with CPython development, but since Jython shares most of the same infrastructure (Jython's repository is at hg.python.org and uses a related Roundup issue tracker) it is a good place to find help for Jython as well.
 Python is fortunate to have a community of volunteer core developers willing to mentor anyone wishing to contribute code, work on bug fixes or improve documentation.
 Everyone is welcomed and encouraged to contribute.

 .. _Python Mentors: http://pythonmentors.com

+..
+FIXME: would Python Mentors count themselves a good place to go fro Jython?

 Mailing Lists
 -------------